deckhouse/deckhouse/modules/340-extended-monitoring/docs/CONFIGURATION.md

 #### Non-namespaced Kubernetes objects

-Do not require a Namespace label and are enabled by default.
+Do not require a namespace label and are enabled by default.

 ##### Node